olesar/ruUD/conj_list.md

 |чуть||NA||||
 |itemque||1||||

-## Multi-word conjunctions (should be tokenized as separate tokens linked by "mwe" deprel)
+## Multi-word conjunctions (should be tokenized as separate tokens linked by the "fixed" deprel)
 и/или (4) should be tokenized as three tokens<br />

 |LEMMA|CCONJ|SCONJ|PATTERN FOR CCONJ|PATTERN FOR SCONJ|COMMENT|